Alan Devonshire: West Ham United

-In the 1980–81 season Devonshire's career flourished.
+Devonshire's career flourished in the 1980–81 season.
 His partnership with Trevor Brooking formed the cornerstone of West Ham's push for promotion back to the First Division.
 He also played in European football for the first time and was a member of the side which reached the 1981 League Cup Final.
 He collected a Second Division title medal as they won promotion, losing only four games.
-Devonshire continued to be a regular member of the West Ham side in the First Division until a game on 7 January 1984.
+Devonshire continued to be a regular member of the West Ham side in the First Division until 7 January 1984.
 Playing against Wigan Athletic in the FA Cup, he snapped three ligaments in his right knee.
 He tried to make a comeback in March 1985 in two cup games against Wimbledon but again broke down.
-It was 19 months from his first injury to his full return, in a game against Birmingham City on 17 August 1985.
-His long spell out injured had resulted in him losing some of his pace but still maintaining his ability to pass the ball well.
-He made the final pass for many of the goals scored by teammates, Tony Cottee and Frank McAvennie in the 1985–86 season as West Ham finished third in the First Division.
+It was 19 months from his first injury to his return to full fitness against Birmingham City on 17 August 1985.
+His long absence resulted in him losing some of his speed but still maintaining his ability to pass the ball well.
+He made the final pass for several goals scored by teammates Tony Cottee and Frank McAvennie in the 1985–86 season as West Ham finished third in the First Division.

 Injury struck Devonshire again in the first game of the 1987–88 season.
-Just 15 minutes in a game against Queens Park Rangers, he snapped his Achilles tendon.
-This forced him out of the game for over a year and by the time of his return the West Ham team were in decline.
-The 1988–89 season saw him play only 20 league games without scoring as West Ham were relegated back to the Second Division.
-For the 1989–90 season manager John Lyall was replaced by Lou Macari who undertook the rebuilding of the West Ham side.
-Devonshire was rarely used making only seven league appearances that season.
-Macari was replaced in the same season by Billy Bonds who granted Devonshire a free transfer in May 1990.
-His last appearance for West Ham came on 14 February 1990 when he was a substitute for Gary Strodder in a 6–0 away defeat to Oldham Athletic in a League Cup semi-final.
-His performance, and that of other experienced West Ham players, Liam Brady, Phil Parkes, Alvin Martin and Julian Dicks, was described as "embarrassingly helpless" in a game known as the "St. Valentine's Day massacre".
+He snapped his Achilles tendon fifteen minutes into a match against Queens Park Rangers.
+That forced him out of the game for over a year, and by the time of his return, the West Ham team were in decline.
+The 1988–89 season saw him play only 20 league games without scoring as the Hammers were relegated to the Second Division.
+For the 1989–90 season, Lou Macari replaced John Lyall, and the side went through another rebuild.
+Devonshire made only seven league appearances that season.
+Billy Bonds replaced Macari, and Devonshire's former teammate granted him a free transfer in May 1990.
+Devonshire's last appearance for West Ham came on 14 February 1990 when he appeared as a substitute for Gary Strodder in a 6–0 away defeat to Oldham Athletic in a League Cup semi-final.
+His performance, and that of other experienced West Ham players Liam Brady, Phil Parkes, Alvin Martin and Julian Dicks, was described as "embarrassingly helpless" in a game known as the "St. Valentine's Day massacre".
 Devonshire had played 448 competitive games over 14 years, scoring 32 goals.

 Watford

-In 1990 Devonshire signed for Watford, where he played for two years before dropping out of league football in 1992.
-He went on to serve non-league club Chippenham Sports as a player-coach.
+Devonshire signed for Watford in 1990.
+He played for two more years before dropping out of league football.
+He went on to serve the non-league club Chippenham Sports as a player-coach.